 1. You Know Exactly Where You Stand

 Thinking about applying for a mortgage loan, a personal loan, opening up a new credit card, or refinancing an auto loan?
 If so, you want to know what interest rates you can expect, which will help you dictate if it makes sense to move forward.
-Checking your credit score will give you a ballpark number so that you can move forward accordingly.
+Knowing how to check your credit score when the time comes will give you a ballpark number so that you can move forward accordingly.
 If your FICO score needs some work and you likely won’t be able to qualify for low interest rates, maybe you wait until you can enact some credit repair strategies.
 But if your score is in good shape, it’ll give you peace of mind moving forward.

 2. It’s Easier to Dispute Errors